It's Easy to Enrol

 • Wallflower – Split the ends of stems then crush lightly.
 Scald the ends with hot water for 30 seconds then stand in deep water for 30 minutes.

-The meaning of flowers given above tend to be more appropriate to women, whereas men see flowers more as aesthetics and an emotional connection between the giver and receiver without the various interpretations.
+Traditionally, flowers have been given by men to their wives, girlfriends or partners.
+In these enlightened (hopefully) times, it is more common now for girls to buy flowers for their men.
+The meaning of flowers given above tends to be more appropriate to women, whereas men see flowers more from an aesthetic perspective and an emotional connection between the giver and receiver without the various interpretations.

 For most males, acceptable flowers to give them include: